Playing With: Happily Ever After

 - Only the Leads Get a Happy Ending; everyone else (even if they were good guys) end up dead, in unhappy relationships, in mental asylums, and/or alone.

 - Or, for a more idealistic outcome, each and every single one of the couples get a happy ending!
-From the Beta Couple, to the Yaoi Guys, all the way through the Mayfly-December Romance, the Ghost Ship, the High School Sweethearts, the Lady and Knight and everything in between!
+From the Beta Couple, to the Yaoi Guys, all the way through the Mayfly-December Romance, the Boy Meets Ghoul, the High School Sweethearts, the Lady and Knight and everything in between!
 All of them get to enjoy a mostly joyful and well deserved resolution to their romantic pursuits.

 - Downplayed: Alice and Bob aren't married, but they do start dating.
 Or, if they're already in a relationship, they move in together.